Women’s Esports Are Stronger Than Ever. Next Comes The Hard Part.

 AdvertisementADVERTISEMENT

-The conversation around co-ed pro gameplay has gone beyond just Game Changers and Valorant: other esports are taking note.
-Last year, long-time tournament organiser ESL Gaming launched its Impact initiative to create a women-only competitive league in CSGO as part of its efforts to re-energise the game’s competitive scene.
+The conversation around co-ed pro gameplay has gone beyond just Game Changers and Valorant, and other esports are taking note.
+Last year, long-time tournament organiser ESL Gaming launched its Impact initiative to create a women’s only competitive league in CSGO as part of its efforts to reenergise the game’s competitive scene.
 “Yes, there had been Counter-Strike competitions before for a woman, but ESL Impact is a much larger initiative than I think has existed in the past,” Smix says.
-“I feel like Game Changers sort of put its foot down and was like, ‘This is what we’re doing,’ and it’s great to see other games follow suit.”
+“I feel like Game Changers sort of put its foot down and was like, ‘This is what we're doing,’ and it's great to see other games follow suit.”

 AdvertisementADVERTISEMENT